eimenhmdt/explain-code-vs-extension/README.md

 ## Release Notes

-### 1.0.0
+### 1.1.0

-Initial release of the Explain Code Extension
+- Added support for GPT-4o model
+- Use axios instead of request

 ## Contributing